 A2A Rail will conduct a range of studies to assess the potential effects of the project, based on best possible data, science and considering environmental safeguards.
-Participation and relationship building with First Peoples and communities along the proposed railway route will be critical to informing the EIA.
+Participation and relationship building with Indigenous Peoples and communities along the proposed railway route will be critical to informing the EIA.
 A2A will engage interested parties, Federal, Provincial and Territorial agencies throughout the process.

 Following a decision on the EIA to approve the project, applications would proceed for the other Federal, Provincial and Territorial authorizations that will be required.

 As the EIA process proceeds, A2A Rail will update this page with relevant information to support participation in this process.